The Bankrate promise

 Being selected for verification doesn’t always happen because of red flags on your application.
 Sometimes FAFSA filers are chosen for verification because of something questionable on their form, but they can also be selected at random.
 Some schools even choose to verify all applicants.

 However, some filers are chosen because of inconsistent information on their FAFSA form.
 In this case, the federal processor will look at parts of the FAFSA that are often wrong or flag information that seems incorrect.
 If you fill out your FAFSA using the IRS Data Retrieval Tool (DRT), you are much less likely to be chosen for verification, although you may be chosen if you modified any of the information pulled using the IRS DRT.

-Steps to take if you’re selected for FAFSA verification
+What steps do you take if you’re selected for FAFSA verification?

 If you are selected for FAFSA verification, don’t delay the process.
 The sooner you submit all of the information required, the sooner you will receive your financial aid package.